EberlyODL/phys010sjv11/the_quanta.md

 4.  **Energy Mass Equivalence**: "_Does the Inertia of a Body Depend Upon Its Energy Content?_"
 <a href="http://www.physik.uni-augsburg.de/annalen/history/einstein-papers/1905_18_639-641.pdf" target="_blank">Original</a> and
 <a href="http://www.fourmilab.ch/etexts/einstein/E_mc2/www/" target="_blank">Translated</a>
 This was a direct consequence of the previous paper.
-He showed, among other things, that $E = mc^2$.
+He showed, among other things, that <lrn-math>E = mc^2</lrn-math>.

 S: Wow, quite a year!